Mini Caprese Skewers Appetizer

 Mini Caprese Skewers

-We enjoyed appetizers in my living room, some of us on the floor, some sitting on the sectional.
+We really enjoyed these Mini Caprese Skewers appetizer!
 This appetizer really needs to be made with a premium balsamic vinegar, if you can find some (do a little reseach online), and when the last skewer was picked up, we were dipping our fingers into the glaze left on the dish.
 They were that good.

 When I host friends for dinner (usually when my hubby is out of town), I like to change up the guest list, the menu, and try to invite someone new!
 This time I invited 2 friends who’ve never been to my house.
 We had such a lovely time.

 I love creating a setting, the mood, the atmosphere (music, candles, warm ambience), a place for others to connect and really get to know each another.
 It doesn’t have to always be a dinner party, but for me, I find the “actual table” experience is really where it’s at.
 It’s good to really think about your intentions in bringing others together.
 For me, a very busy person (as are all my friends), it’s a few precious hours that can be very meaningful.

 Why set the table